A Comprehensive Study of Governance Issues in Decentralized Finance Applications: Findings and Implications

 \subsubsection{Developing a Taxonomy for DeFi Governance}

-\revise{The governance of one DeFi project should follow the common software development pattern, and is usually developed in a top-down manner, proceeding through three stages: \textit{design}, \textit{content} and \textit{implementation} as shown in \figref{gov_hierarchy}.
-First, the DeFi team needs to claim what are their vision and principles about governance.
-Next, the DeFi team should describe the governance content, justifying which governance mechanism should be used and what is included in the governance.
-As the last step, the DeFi team implements the governance design.
-A reliable DeFi project should at least introduce the governance design in the whitepaper.
-A perfect DeFi project should introduce how they implement what they claim in the whitepaper~\cite{2019EvaluateLO}.}
+The governance of one DeFi project should follow the typical software development pattern and is usually developed in a top-down manner, proceeding through three stages: \textit{governance design}, \textit{governance content} and \textit{governance implementation} as shown in \figref{gov_hierarchy}.

+\textbf{Governance Design} First, the DeFi team must establish a clear vision and principles guiding their governance approach to navigate the complexities of Decentralized Finance (DeFi) effectively.
+This fundamental step is crucial, as it shapes the subsequent decisions and strategies.

+\textbf{Governance Content} Next, the DeFi team should delve into the specifics of the governance structure.
+This involves selecting a suitable governance mechanism and justifying its appropriateness for their unique context.
+This step details the governance process's `what' and `why' , ensuring all stakeholders understand the rationale behind the choices.

+\textbf{Governance Implementation} As the last step, the DeFi team implements the governance design.
+For a DeFi project to be deemed reliable, it should, at a minimum, detail its governance design in its whitepaper.
+An exemplary DeFi project not only makes claims in its whitepaper but also shows how these claims are realized in practical applications.

+\figref{gov_hierarchy} illustrates the three steps to develop governance in practice.
+A good whitepaper should record the three steps and make sure that the governance is transparent to users and investors from the design to the end.
+Based on our understanding of the extracted information of the collected articles as described in Section~\ref{sec:understanding_defi} we developed our taxonomy to study governance issues.
+We approach DeFi governance as shown in \figref{taxonomy} from two perspectives: \textit{how governance} should be performed, and \textit{what should be governed}.
+According to the common content that we find from the collected articles, blogs, and reports, we used the six labels of governance issues with several related keywords that were highlighted in orange as shown in \figref{taxonomy}.
+The leaf nodes list the common content of each category. \textit{How governance} is decided by the vision and objective of DeFi applications.